dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 | `ad_ad`       | `adi_advertiserid`| text    | Advertiser ID        | No               | `diageo`         |
 | `ad_uid`      | `adi_userid`      | text    | User (viewer) ID     | No               | `0cbffbf8-a9c5-426f-9369-6e53f1677efc` |

-Note: if possible, it often makes sense to pass in the `user_id` generated by your ad server into the `ad_uid` field, so that this can be matched with the `user_id` generated by SnowPlow at analysis time.
+Note: if possible, it often makes sense to pass in the `user_id` generated by your ad server into the `ad_uid` field, so that this can be matched with the `user_id` generated by Snowplow at analysis time.

 Example: